Hassibayub/Youtube-Viewer-Bot/README.md

 # Proxies
- *[IPRoyal](https://iproyal.com?r=18862) offers datacenter and residential proxies.
-The Royal Residential proxies have a large pool with addresses in over 195 countries all over the world, so they can generate a massive number of views.
-IPRoyal agreed to provide an additional discount of 5% which adds up to current bulk discounts!
-To get this incredible 5% discount, with bulk discounts for Royal Residential proxies, use the discount code: `youtubers5`*

 * ## Free Proxy
    Try not to use free proxies.
 But if you have a paid subscription and you want to use authenticated IP feature, then you can use the free proxy category.
 Provide your text file path (where you saved the proxies) when the script asks for a proxy file name or a proxy API.